• Free Stuff

 ⚕️ Help with Medical Bills & Healthcare Costs

-You don’t need me to tell you that our healthcare system in this country is a mess.
+You don’t need me to tell you that our healthcare system in this country is a mess, and one surprise medical bill can wipe out a month’s budget in seconds.

 NeedyMeds

-A national non-profit that helps people find assistance programs to help them afford their medications and other healthcare costs.
-A great resource for finding patient assistance programs.
+NeedyMeds is a national nonprofit that helps you find assistance programs for medications and other healthcare costs.

 Hill-Burton Free and Reduced-Cost Health Care

-This is a little-known program where a network of hospitals and other facilities are legally obligated to provide a certain amount of free or reduced-cost care to people who are eligible.
+This little-known program has a network of hospitals and healthcare facilities that are legally required to provide free or reduced-cost care to eligible patients.

 Find a Health Center